emacstheviking/gnuprolog-libsdl2/README.md

-packages from the command line from way back, so I downloaded the various SDL and project .DMG files to my iMac, installed them into the /Library/Frameworks folder as instructed and then after some trila and errir I ended up with this command, which is now safely tucked away in the Makefile:
+packages from the command line from way back, so I downloaded the various SDL and project .DMG files to my iMac, installed them into the /Library/Frameworks folder as instructed and then after some trila and error I ended up with this command, which is now safely tucked away in the Makefile:

 	gplc \